What We Do

 Enrolled participants receive $20-$40 each month in fruit and vegetable vouchers

-Participants use their vouchers at participating stores to purchase fresh or frozen fruits and vegetables
+Participants use their vouchers at participating vendors to purchase fresh or frozen fruits and vegetables

 The program results in improved health, reduced hunger, and economic support for under-served communities

 Many people are not able to eat healthy fruits and vegetables because those foods simply aren’t available or affordable where they live.
-EatSF is changing that.
-EatSF provides free fruit and vegetable vouchers to San Francisco’s vulnerable low-income residents.
+Vouchers 4 Veggies is changing that.
+V4V provides free fruit and vegetable vouchers to low-income individuals and families.

-EatSF not only provides low-income residents the crucial resources to purchase fresh produce, but also transforms the marketplace.
-With more customers buying fresh produce, local vendors are encouraged to increase the variety and quality of fresh fruits and vegetables they offer, benefitting all consumers in the neighborhood.
-With EatSF, people eat better, they improve their health and communities benefit.
+Vouchers 4 Veggies not only provides low-income residents the crucial resources to purchase fresh produce, but also transforms the marketplace.
+With more customers buying fresh produce, local vendors are encouraged to increase the variety and quality of fresh fruits and vegetables they offer, benefiting all consumers in the neighborhood.
+With V4V, people eat better, they improve their health and communities benefit.

-So far, thousands of San Franciscans have benefited from EatSF vouchers and are eating more fresh fruits and vegetables every week.
+So far, thousands of people have benefited from V4V vouchers and are eating more fresh fruits and vegetables every week.

 Participants say that the vouchers are a stabilizing influence in their lives.
 Knowing they will get the voucher, they worry less about where their next meal is coming from or how to obtain healthy foods for their growing children.

-The EatSF voucher program helps low-income residents integrate more nutritious foods into their diets.
+The Vouchers 4 Veggies voucher program helps low-income residents integrate more nutritious foods into their diets.

 The weekly vouchers are time limited, so users develop the habit of shopping for produce regularly from stores located in their own neighborhoods.
 The vouchers give families a choice of healthy foods that fit with their culture and tastes.

-EatSF partners with nutrition education agencies to help low-income residents learn more about how nutrients in food affect their health.
+V4V provides nutrition education to help low-income residents learn more about how nutrients in food affect their health.
 A key element of the program is learning how to choose and prepare fruits and vegetables on a limited budget.

-Just six months in the EatSF program, with our combination of education and food vouchers, helps people develop life-long healthy eating habits.
-At least 99% of EatSF participants are eating more fruits and vegetables as a result of the program.
-In fact, two-thirds of participants have increased their daily intake by one or more servings.
+Just six months in the V4V program, with our combination of education and food vouchers, helps people develop life-long healthy eating habits.

 Too few retail outlets in low-income neighborhoods sell healthy and affordable foods.